Notes on “Extreme Ownership” by Jocko Willink and Leif Babin (Book Review) - Part 2

 In this post, I will continue my notes on the ideas of “Extreme Ownership.”
-For the previous notes see Part 1.
+For the previous notes, see Part 1.

 Decentralize management

 From multiple pieces of evidence in military history, people management and human psychology, it is known that people have some limits on their capacity to effectively interact with multiple objects or other people.
 The most common estimate of these limits is up to 5 or 7 effective interactions or connections.
 Of course, people are different, and some might handle less or more of these numbers, but the key word here is “effectively.”
 You won’t find many mentions of effective teams where one leader effectively led tens or hundreds of people directly.
-The famous two pizza rule, often credited to Jeff Bezos, is another presentation of this concept.
+The famous two-pizza rule, often credited to Jeff Bezos, is another presentation of this concept.

 Now, back to the IT theater of operation.
 Concerning effective management, IT operation or software development is no different from the military experience of effective communication with your squad or other troops.
 The core component in both cases is humans — the same biological species.
-When you as a manager are trying to manage more and more subordinates directly, you will eventually fail to scale.
+When you, as a manager, are trying to manage more and more subordinates directly, you will eventually fail to scale.
 It is simple math: if you have to communicate with more people, you will devote less average time to each fellow.
 This will inevitably lead to sacrificing the quality of communication for quantity, having frequent interruptions in your everyday work and feeling shallow connections with people you depend on.
-Of course, as an IT person you can email, chat, tweet, create tasks in tracking software, have Skype calls with colleagues all over the globe and make your communication process more efficient, but all these doesn’t change the fact that you have a limited amount of energy and time to spend each day.
+Of course, as an IT person, you can email, chat, tweet, create tasks in tracking software, have Skype calls with colleagues all over the globe and make your communication process more efficient, but all these don’t change the fact that you have a limited amount of energy and time to spend each day.

 Plan and execute